MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 ####`hive_schema`

 Name of the hive database schema file.
-Default: 'hive-schema-1.1.0.mysql.sql'.
+Default: autodetect.

+Autodetection requires puppet configured with `stringify_facts=false`.
+But the value cen be set directly instead (for example `hive-schema-2.1.1.mysql.sql`).

 ####`key`